- Back strains: 33%

 - Everything else (including wrongful death): 2%

-At Miller & Zois, we do not have many back strain cases so that 33% probably gets knocked by at 5%.
+At Miller & Zois, we do not handle many simple back strain cases so that 33% probably gets knocked by at 5%.
 A lot of our cases come from attorney referrals from other personal injury lawyers who are keeping these types of cases for themselves, as they well should.
 Our website constantly underscores “serious injury only” which keeps away a lot of those smaller cases.
 We do this because our business model which requires us to work up every case like it is our only case (self-serving, sure, but true) does not work well with smaller cases economically.

 The downside of not taking these smaller cases is that we often have more fights on our hands when it comes to liability.
 Most back and neck strains come from rear-end crashes which make up 44% of motor vehicle collision cases that go to trial (and I’m sure a larger percentage of cases that do not).
 The injuries in these cases are generally not as severe, mostly because of the metal and space between the driver and the impact.
 But they are, thankfully from the plaintiffs’ attorney’s perspective, easier to prove.
 Sure, your State Farms and GEICOs are going to fight liability in these cases.
 But good lawyers are not going to lose many of these cases given Maryland’s presumption of negligence in rear-end collision cases.
 [Incredibly, there are national statistics that show that plaintiffs win only two-thirds of auto tort cases.
 I have to think a lot of these are plaintiffs representing themselves or lawyers that shouldn’t be handling the case.
 Because there are just not that many scenarios where you should lose a rear end accident motor tort case in Maryland.]